agcarte4/ece309-fall18-agcarte4/README.md

 * Added IntArray_test.cpp
 * Updated makefiles to test code
 * minor fixes throughout to get a passing build on TravisCI

+10/17/2018
+* Added files for homework 6
+* Attempted to get passing build on Travis-CI